-23 Project Name HOME: Rental: Rental Projects Target Area Countywide Goals Supported Production of new units Needs Addressed Increase Supply of Affordable Housing Develop & Implement Place-Based Strategies for CD Frankling based on Affirmatively Further Fair Housing Choice Funding - based on \$1,831,544 (\$1,693,655 annual allocation + 90% of allocation \$100,000 actual and PI received and excluding PI and Carryforward funds unexpended as of 5/31/17 + \$37,889 carryforward) Carrylor ward fullus , Description Funding for new construction of properties for rent to households with incomes ≤ 60% AMI Target Date 7/1/17-6/30/18 Estimate the number 40 units (≤ 60% AMI) and type of families that will benefit from the proposed activities Location Description Countywide Planned Activities A minimum of 15% of the 2017 allocation, estimated to be \$282,276, will be set aside for eligible CHDO projects.
+23 Project Name HOME: Rental: Rental Projects

+Target Area Countywide

+Goals Supported Production of new units

+Needs Addressed Increase Supply of Affordable Housing Develop & Implement Place-Based Strategies for CD

+Funding bood on Affirmatively Further Fair Housing Choice

+Funding - based on 90% of allocation \$1,831,544 (\$1,693,655 annual allocation + \$100,000 actual and PI received and

+excluding PI and unexpended as of 5/31/17 + \$37,889

+Carryforward funds carryforward)

+Description Funding for new construction of properties for rent to households with incomes ≤ 60% AMI

+Target Date 7/1/17-6/30/18

+Estimate the number 40 units (≤ 60% AMI)

+and type of families

+that will benefit from

+the proposed activities

+Location Description Countywide

+Planned Activities A minimum of 15% of the 2017 allocation, estimated to be \$282,276, will be set aside for eligible CHDO projects.
 The tenure of the CHDO projects will be based on developer demand and can come from the homeownership or rental project budgets.
 MDHA may choose to undertake development or award funds on a first come, first served basis through an open application cycle or on a competitive basis via a Request for Proposals.

 Financial assistance to developers may be in the form predevelopment loans, construction loans, and permanent financing.
 Eligible uses of funds include acquisition, site preparation, construction, and soft costs.
 All new construction projects will be subject to underwriting by MDHA and must meet HOME Site and Neighborhood Standards.
 Units must be occupied by tenants with incomes at or below 60% AMI.
 In projects with 5 or more HOME-assisted units, at least 20% of the units must serve households at or below 50% AMI.

-24 Project Name ESG: Administration; Emergency Shelter and Transitional Housing; Rapid Rehousing; Street Outreach; Prevention; HMIS Target Area Countywide Goals Supported Decrease Homelessness, Outreach, Emergency Shelter & Transitional Housing, Permanent Housing and Outreach Needs Addressed Decrease Homelessness Funding for • Administration: \$30,784 (funds for this activity will not activities based on exceed 7.5% of the 2017 allocation) ESG 2017 Shelter Operations and Street Outreach: funds will be allocation amounts awarded through an RFA process based on agency will comply with demand - \$246,273 (will not exceed 60% of the regulatory 2017 allocation) requirements that cap the amount of Rapid Re-housing: funds will be awarded through an RFA process based on agency demand. funds that can be Street Outreach: funds will be awarded through an used for RFA process based on agency demand Administration and Prevention: funds will be awarded through an RFA Shelter Operations process based on agency demand. and Street HMIS: \$15,000 (funds for this activity will not exceed) Outreach Activities 4% of the 2017 allocation) ESG Activity Administration Descriptions Funding to provide operations and essential services Descriptions for Emergency Shelters and Transitional Housing; Services and direct housing assistance to help people who are homeless move quickly into permanent housing and achieve stability in that housing; Reaching out to unsheltered homeless individuals and families, connecting them with emergency shelter, housing, or critical services, and providing them with urgent, non-facility based care; Preventing individuals and/or families from losing housing and having to move into emergency shelter or back to the streets, with a priority on people with known histories of homelessness or chronic housing 9 instability; and • HMIS 1 IIVIIO See ESG Planned Activities for additional information on each activity.
-Tannat Data • Target Date 7/1/17-6/30/17
+24 Project Name ESG: Administration; Emergency Shelter and Transitional Housing; Rapid Rehousing; Street Outreach; Prevention; HMIS Target Area Countywide Goals Supported Decrease Homelessness, Outreach, Emergency Shelter Codis Capported & Transitional Housing, Permanent Housing and Outreach Needs Addressed Decrease Homelessness Funding for Administration: \$51,242 (funds for this activity will not) activities based on exceed 7.5% of the 2017 allocation) ESG 2017 Shelter Operations and Street Outreach: funds will be allocation amounts awarded through an RFA process based on agency will comply with demand - \$409,942 (will not exceed 60% of the regulatory 2017 allocation) requirements that Rapid Re-housing: funds will be awarded through an cap the amount of RFA process based on agency demand. funds that can be Street Outreach: funds will be awarded through an used for RFA process based on agency demand Administration and Prevention: funds will be awarded through an RFA Shelter Operations process based on agency demand. and Street HMIS: \$27,329 (funds for this activity will not exceed Outreach Activities 4% of the 2017 allocation) ESG Activity Administration Descriptions Funding to provide operations and essential services for Emergency Shelters and Transitional Housing; Services and direct housing assistance to help people who are homeless move quickly into permanent housing and achieve stability in that housing; Reaching out to unsheltered homeless individuals and formilian approaching the provide area provided. and families, connecting them with emergency shelter, housing, or critical services, and providing them with urgent, non-facility based care; Preventing individuals and/or families from losing housing and having to move into emergency shelter or back to the streets, with a priority on people with known histories of homelessness or chronic housing instability; and • HMIS See ESG Planned Activities for additional information on each activity.
+Target Date 7/1/17 6/20/17 Target Date 7/1/17-6/30/17